Albert Einstein College of Medicine Awarded $5 Million for Research on Intellectual and Developmental Disabilities

 Einstein is one of 15 IDDRCs funded by the NIH and was among the first such centers established in the 1960s.
 More than 100 researchers study neurodevelopmental conditions including autism spectrum disorders, attention-deficit hyperactivity disorder, Rett and Williams syndromes, Niemann-Pick and other lysosomal storage diseases, neurocutaneous disorders, and infantile and childhood seizures.
 The RFK IDDRC also has more than 20 clinical partners in neurology and pediatrics.

-"We're in the unique position of having many different IDD-focused programs under one roof," said Steven Walkley, D.V.M, Ph.D., co-director of the IDDRC, co-investigator on the grant, professor in the Dominick P. Purpura Department of Neuroscience, of pathology, and in the Saul R. Korey Department of Neurology.
+"We're in the unique position of having many different IDD-focused programs under one roof," said Steven Walkley, D.V.M, Ph.D., co-director of the IDDRC, co-primary investigator on the grant, professor in the Dominick P. Purpura Department of Neuroscience, of pathology, and in the Saul R. Korey Department of Neurology.
 "In addition to the IDDRC, the Rose F. Kennedy Center includes CERC, which is part of our University Center for Excellence in Developmental Disabilities; the NIH-funded healthcare professional training program known as LEND (Leadership Education in Neurodevelopmental and Related Disabilities); and a postdoctoral fellowship training program.
 We're truly at the forefront of patient-oriented science both for the Bronx community and beyond."

 The new grant also funds the center's four interdisciplinary scientific cores, which support biomedical, clinical, and translational research on IDDs.
 The cores include resources for clinical phenotyping, epigenetic and genomic analyses, and neural cell engineering and imaging.